-Deliver a wide range of accessible aquatic experiences for residents and visitors that support Vancouver as a highly-livable, world-leading coastal city.
+Deliver a wide range of accessible aquatic experiences for Peliver a wide range of a support Vancouver as a residents and visitors that support Vancouver as a highly-livable, world-leading coastal city.

 Principles

 Recognize that water is only one component of the experience.